grunt-lucas/porytiles/README.md

 | Proper support for dual layer tiles (requires modifying metatile attributes file)    | ❌ |  |
 | Support `.ora` files as input to compile command   | ❌ |  |

-## Building
+## Compiler Information

-LLVM 16 (i.e. `clang++`) is the "official" Porytiles build toolchain.
-However, most reasonable C++ compilers should work as well, assuming they have support for the C++20 standard.
-The Porytiles CI pipeline has a GCC 13 target, so that toolchain is confirmed to build Porytiles correctly.
-In the future, I intend to add more compiler targets (like MSVC).
+Clang+LLVM 16 is the "official" Porytiles build toolchain -- the Porytiles formatting/coverage/tidy scripts rely on LLVM tools to function.
+However, most reasonable C++ compilers should be able to build the executable, assuming they have support for the C++20 standard.
+In addition to Clang+LLVM, the Porytiles CI pipeline runs a build job with GCC 13.
+I try to maintain compatibility with that compiler should you prefer it over Clang+LLVM.

 ## Getting Started